The Energy Regulation and Markets Review: European Union

 As discussed in Section II, the Directive establishes NRAs, including their objectives, duties and organisational structure, and includes provisions on retail markets, as well as safeguard measures in response to a sudden energy market crisis, and the non-discriminatory nature of the Directive's implementation.

 The recast Electricity Directive sets out provisions on further developing market-based pricing with an option for public intervention for vulnerable consumers, the expansion of consumer rights, the expansion of the tasks of NRAs regarding regional cooperation on cross-border matters, clarification of the roles of TSOs regarding energy storage and regional coordination centres, and clarification of the role of DSOs regarding energy storage and recharging points for electric vehicles.
-The recast Electricity Directive has been in force since June 2019 and is to be implemented into national law by 1 January 2021.
+The recast Electricity Directive has been in force since June 2019 and the deadline for Member States to implement it into national law was 1 January 2021.

 The Electricity Directive is coupled with the Electricity Access Regulation, which establishes the European Network of Transport System Operators for Electricity (ENTSO-E), a European forum for the cooperation of TSOs, which is tasked with monitoring national TSOs and their EU-wide network development plans.
 The Regulation designates tasks for ENTSO-E and monitoring obligations for ACER.